Community Support Groups

 Bereavement Support: The Grief Journey

 York Hospital Living Well Cancer Support Group provides emotional support and information for those coping with diagnosis, treatment and recovery from cancer.
 The group meets the second Monday of the month from 1:00 – 2:30 PM at the Living Well Center library at 127 Long Sands Road, York.
-For more information: (207) 351-3721.
+Due to COVID 19, this class is now only being offered via Zoom.
+Please contact Susan Kelly-Westman to obtain the website link at: (207) 351-3721.

 Caregivers Support Group

 This group is for anyone caring for another and in need of a little extra support and encouragement.
 The group meets the 3rd Tuesday of the month from 1:00 – 2:00PM at the Living Wells Center at 127 Long Sands Road, York.
-For more information, please call (207) 351-3721.
+Due to COVID 19, this class is now only being offered via Zoom.
+Please contact Susan Kelly-Westman to obtain the website link at: (207) 351-3721.

 Food Addicts in Recovery Anonymous